-At the heart and soul of Flying Ketchup Press ® is our managing editor, Polly Alice McCann, who is responsible for the direction of each publication process, and who makes sure our authors receive ongoing support.
+At the heart and soul of Flying Ketchup Press ® is our managing editor, Polly Alice McCann, who is responsible for the direction of each publication process, and who makes sure our authors and editors receive ongoing support.
 Polly is an author, artist, and illustrator with a passion for helping creatives reach a wider audience with their work.
 Her family has been in the book business in the Kansas City area since the 1970s.
 She received her MFA in writing from Hamline University with an emphasis in short fiction and poetry.
 Polly Alice has been published internationally, including the journals Naugatuck River Review, arc24, 356 days, and more.
 Much of her work is inspired by her research on the creative writing process which won her the 2014 Ernest Hartmann award from the International Association for the Study of Dreams from Berkeley, CA. As a poetry editor since 2018, she’s seen her poets gain awards and international audiences for their work.
 About publishing, she says, "Isn't it time to create a new 21st-century publishing model that works for today's writers and artists?
 It's time to catch up!"

 DR. ALICE R. HIXSON